-The low level vortex circulation becomes stronger and more coherent between 12 UTC on 22 October and 23 October 2018, coincident with the increase in circulation in the ERA5 reanalysis as the vortex moves from its intensifying phase into its mature phase (cf. Figs. 6a, 7a and 8a).
-Just 24-h later at 12 UTC on 24 October 2018, the vortex is approaching its weakening phase (see Fig. 6a).
+The vortex circulation and its associated region of moist, unstable air moves west through the South China Sea over the following 48 h, located several hundred km south of Vietnam at 12 UTC on 23 October 2018 (Fig. 8) and between southern Vietnam and Peninsular Malaysia at 12 UTC on 24 October 2018 (Fig. 9).
+The low level vortex circulation becomes stronger and more coherent between 12 UTC on 22 October and 23 October 2018, coincident with the increase in circulation in the ERA5 reanalysis (cf. Figs. 6a, 7a and 8a).
 During this period, drier air to the northeast and southeast of the vortex at 850 hPa progressively encroaches from the east (Figs. 8c and 9c).
-The westward vertical tilt of the vortex, as approximated by the longitudinal spacing between the 850 hPa vortex identified by the tracking algorithm and the leading edge of the north-south dipole in v at 500 hPa, slowly increases during this time (Figs. 7b, 8b and 9b), suggesting that the vortex may comprise a low-level vortex and a mid-level wave moving at different speeds.
+The westward vertical tilt of the vortex, as approximated by the longitudinal spacing between the 850 hPa vortex identified by the tracking algorithm and the leading edge of the north-south dipole in v at 500 hPa, slowly increases during this time (Figs. 7b, 8b and 9b), suggesting that the vortex may be comprised of a low-level vortex and a mid-level wave moving at different speeds.
 A coherent, westward-moving region of cyclonic relative vorticity and relative humidity values near 100% between 400 and 600 hPa suggests that this mid-level wave is associated with organised deep convection (Figs. 7d, 8d and 9d).
 This hypothesis will be tested in section 5 by analysing output from the SGT balance approximation tool.

 Figure 8.
-Borneo vortex at maximum intensity (mature stage).
 As in Fig. 7, but valid at 12 UTC on 23 October 2018 (T+48).